 What’s on the Outside Counts

-Overtime, the proper function of mooncakes have evolved into getting the best packaging one can find, be it for family and friends, or a business related gift.
+Overtime, the proper function of mooncakes has evolved into getting the best packaging one can find, be it for family and friends, or a business-related gift.

-Mooncakes sold now appear in the most lavish packaging their brands could think of.
-Some decorate their boxes with popular icons to appease their targeted consumers.
+Mooncakes now appear in the most lavish packaging their brands could think of.
+Some decorate their boxes with popular icons to entice their targeted consumers.

-Like designer bags and clutches, the branding of mooncakes are important to convey ones status.
+Like designer bags and clutches, the branding of mooncakes is important to convey one’s status.
 One might think that these top tiered mooncake brands come from famed bakeries, where as a matter of fact, they come from classy hotels.

 Shangri-La, Marriot, Hilton, etc are some of the hotels with the most outrages prices, with very innovative packaging year after year, turning mooncake giving into a symbol of people’s financial status and stability.